IIAR Technical Paper/Presentation Guidelines and Policy

 IIAR Technical Papers are subject to a thorough peer-review process.
 At least three Peer Reviewers are selected to review the technical aspects of each paper.
 IIAR Staff ensures that the identities of the Peer Reviewers and Authors remain unknown to each other.
-Peer reviewers may approve the paper as-is, approve “with revisions or pending clarification” or reject the paper for cause, e.g. technical flaws, unsubstantiated claims, lack of data to support the premise of the paper.
+Peer reviewers may approve the paper as-is, approve “with revisions or pending clarification” or reject the paper for cause, e.g., technical flaws, unsubstantiated claims, lack of data to support the premise of the paper.
 Peer Reviewer comments, along with general comments on technical content, graphics quality, format and layout issues, are forwarded to the Author.
 The Author will be asked to revise the draft paper to address all comments received.
-Draft papers are sometimes rejected by Peer Reviewers at this stage, if they contain excessive commercialism or lack technical merit.
+Draft papers are sometimes rejected by Peer Reviewers at this stage, if they are commercial in nature or lack technical merit.

 Review comments.
 The objective of the peer review process is to assure the quality of each paper that IIAR publishes.
 Therefore, reviewer comments should not be taken personally.
-IIAR staff will provide all unedited reviewer comments, judged relevant to the technical content of the paper, to the authors.
+IIAR staff will provide authors all reviewer comments judged relevant to the technical content of the paper.
 Because of the anonymous nature of the peer-review process, some of the review comments may be less than complimentary.
 It is necessary that you address all reviewer comments in preparing your final draft.
-It is not necessary that you accept all comments that are purely the opinion of the reviewer.
+It is not necessary to accept comments that are purely the opinion of the reviewer.
 You must, however, provide a coherent reason for rejecting any reviewer comments.

 Once a final paper is submitted, IIAR Technical Staff and a Professional Editor will verify that all reviewer comments were addressed, edit the paper (for length, grammar, readability, etc.) and publish the conference proceedings.

-Once the paper has passed the peer review process and published, calls for the paper to be removed from the eLibrary and annual meeting report will be disregarded.
+Once the paper has passed the peer-review process and been published, calls for the paper to be removed from the eLibrary and annual meeting report will be disregarded.

 Stick to your subject.
-The IIAR Program Committee selects papers based on the material submitted in your proposal.
-If the final paper departs drastically from the original abstract, it may not be accepted for the final technical program.
+The IIAR Program Committee selects technical papers based on the material submitted in your proposal.
+If your final paper presentation departs drastically from the original abstract, it may not be accepted for the final technical program.
 Please contact IIAR Headquarters if you wish to make a major change in topic.

-There will not be a page limit to your presentation.
+There will not be a limit on the number of slides you may use in to your presentation.
 However, we recommend that you be concise and limit the amount of material so that it can be presented within the allotted time.
 Typically, IIAR receives papers from 12 to 30 pages in length, including graphics.
-A total of 50 minutes is allotted for each technical paper, which includes 3 to 5 minutes for introductions and announcements 10 to 12 minutes for questions and answers at the end of the presentation.
+A total of 50 minutes is allotted for each technical paper, which includes 3 to 5 minutes for introductions and announcements plus 10 to 12 minutes for questions and answers at the end of the presentation.
 We anticipate that your presentation will inspire discussion.

-You are urged to use Powerpoint for your presentation.
+YOU MUST USE THE CURRENT CONFERENCE POWERPOINT SLIDE TEMPLATE FOR YOUR PRESENTATION.
 If this is not feasible, please contact IIAR as soon as possible to discuss alternative arrangements.
 You should notify IIAR staff as soon as possible about any other requests you may have for audio-visual equipment.
-You should also bring a laptop to the meeting for use with your presentation.

-The IIAR staff will review the draft for estimated time to present the slides, commercialism and ease of understanding by the audience.
+IIAR staff will review the draft for estimated time to present the slides and clarity of content.
 After comments are returned, you should immediately begin to practice the presentation.
 IIAR strongly recommends that you do some practice runs both in front of friendly critics and in front of a video recorder.
 The practice audience and a review of the recorded sessions should provide adequate preparation for your live presentation.

-When presenting your paper, the moderator will help keep you on schedule by initiating a timer at the beginning of your talk.
+When giving your presentation, the moderator will help keep you on schedule by initiating a timer at the beginning of your talk.
 We suggest that you present the main points of your paper and refer the audience to the paper for additional detail.
 Make your presentation from notes rather than reading your presentation and be brief enough to be interesting but detailed enough to cover the subject.
-Some good guidelines for structuring your talk: give an overview (approximately 5 minutes), address the main points of the paper (approximately 20 minutes) and then summarize (approximately 5 minutes).
+Some good guidelines for structuring your talk: give an overview (approximately 5 minutes), address the main points of the paper (approximately 25 minutes) and then summarize (approximately 5 minutes).